Evercoder/culori/docs/api.md

 #### `ranges` (_object_, optional)

-The ranges for values in specific channels; if left unspecified, defaults to `[0, 1]`.
+The reference ranges for values in specific channels; if left unspecified, defaults to `[0, 1]`.

 #### `parse` (_array_, optional)